English

 ENGL 498 : Individual Study Topics

-This course offers the advanced student opportunity to pursue investigations in fields of special interest under the direction of the departmental staff.
-Conent and method of study must be arranged prior to registration, and it may be repeated for a total of 3 credits.
+This course offers advanced students the opportunity to pursue investigations in fields of special interest under the direction of departmental staff.
+Content and method of study must be arranged prior to registration, and it may be repeated for a total of 3 credits.

 credits